chnm/datascribe-site/content/resources/tutorials/reimportdata.md

   - Map the `Omeka S Item #` column to a property like `Is Part Of` so that it will appear in the new item's metadata.
   - Use the options for the mapping to set the data type to "Import as Omeka S resource ID".

+In this example, the data has been imported as new items.
+The `Omeka S Item #` column has been mapped to `Is Part Of` and in the column options, the datatype has been set to "Omeka resource (by ID)".

+{{< figure src="/tutorials/reimportDST-Var2a.png" alt="Mapping tab of csv import module with settings as described." class="docimg" >}}

+This import created three new items.
+As you can see from this item, created in the import, the `Is Part of Property` has for its value the Omeka item for the page on which this data appears in the original document.

+{{< figure src="/tutorials/reimportDST-Var2b.png" alt="item with plain text metadata for title, description, and spatial coverage.
+The metadata for Is Part Of is a link to a different Omeka item." class="docimg" >}}